Saragamil3/Bike-Store-Sales-Analysis/README.md

 # Analysis of bike store sales over three yeers:2016,2017 and,2018

-## DASHBOARD
-![Region](https://github.com/Saragamil3/Bike-Store-Sales-Analysis/blob/main/Screenshot%202024-08-08%20072619.png)
-![Sales](https://github.com/Saragamil3/Bike-Store-Sales-Analysis/blob/main/Screenshot%202024-08-08%20072703.png)
-![Products](https://github.com/Saragamil3/Bike-Store-Sales-Analysis/blob/main/Screenshot%202024-08-08%20095451.png)
-![Region](https://github.com/Saragamil3/Bike-Store-Sales-Analysis/blob/main/Screenshot%202024-08-08%20073857.png)
+# Problem
+The business noticed that some stores were generating significantly lower sales compared to other branches.
+# Goal
+The goal of the analysis was to identify the reasons behind this underperformance and provide data-driven recommendations to improve sales.
 ## Analysis Steps
 ## Data Collection
 Extract Data From BIKESTORES Database
-Extract 5 Tables are Orders, Customers , Products, Store and SalesRep.
+Extract 5 Tables are Orders, Customers , Products, Store and staff.
-Tool: SQL
+Tool: SQL, SQL server
 ## Data Preprocessing
-Clean and prepare the collected data by removing duplicates, correcting errors, and handling missing values
+Clean and prepare the collected data by removing duplicates rows
 Tool: Power Query
 ## Data Modeling
-Designing a star schema to organize data into fact and dimension tables.
+Designing a star schema to organize data into one fact and 6 dimension tables.
 This improves query performance and enhances ease of analysis
-Tool: Microsoft Power BI

 ## Data Analysis
 identify trends, patterns, and correlations within the sales data
 Tool: DAX
 ## Data Visualization
 Create charts, graphs, and dashboards to visually represent the data.
 Visualization aids in quickly identifying key insights and making the data more accessible to stakeholders.
 Tool: Power BI Visuals
+  ## DASHBOARD
+![Region](https://github.com/Saragamil3/Bike-Store-Sales-Analysis/blob/main/Screenshot%202024-08-08%20072619.png)
+![Sales](https://github.com/Saragamil3/Bike-Store-Sales-Analysis/blob/main/Screenshot%202024-08-08%20072703.png)
+![Products](https://github.com/Saragamil3/Bike-Store-Sales-Analysis/blob/main/Screenshot%202024-08-08%20095451.png)
+![Region](https://github.com/Saragamil3/Bike-Store-Sales-Analysis/blob/main/Screenshot%202024-08-08%20073857.png)

 ## Key Results